 In late August 1619, a ship arrived in the British colony of Virginia bearing a cargo of twenty to thirty enslaved people from Africa.
 Their arrival led to the barbaric and unprecedented system of American chattel slavery that would last for the next 250 years.
 This is sometimes referred to as the country’s original sin, but it is more than that: It is the source of so much that still defines the United States.

-The 1619 Project speaks directly to our current moment, contextualizing the systems of race and caste that still define so much of American life today.
-It reveals the hidden truths around our nation’s founding and construction—and the way that the legacy of slavery did not end with emancipation, but continues to shape contemporary American life.
+The 1619 Project speaks directly to our current moment, contextualizing the systems of race and caste within which we operate today.
+It reveals long-glossed-over truths around our nation’s founding and construction—and the way that the legacy of slavery did not end with emancipation, but continues to shape contemporary American life.

 U.K., Australia, South Africa, and India